michaelsteffen/osm-history-analysis/README.md

 Generate easily queryable OpenStreetMap change history using Spark.
-Uses OpenStreetMap ORC file generated from [osm2orc](https://github.com/mojodna/osm2orc).
+Uses OpenStreetMap ORC files generated with [osm2orc](https://github.com/mojodna/osm2orc).

 This repo includes ORC-formatted data for Washington, DC to get you started.
 When you're ready to go global, you can use the world history file [hosted by AWS](https://aws.amazon.com/public-datasets/osm/).